-Laying terracotta tiles is more than just craftsmanship – it’s about treating a living natural material with respect.
-In this article, we’ll show you what really matters: from preparing the right subfloor and choosing the right adhesive and joint width to impregnation and long-term care.
-Perfect for anyone who values durability, character, and genuine handcraft.
+Laying terracotta tiles is more than just a craft – it is a respectful approach to a living natural material.
+In this article, we show what really matters: from the correct subfloor and the choice of adhesive and joint width to impregnation and maintenance.
+For anyone who values durability, character, and true craftsmanship.

 Do you remember the first time you walked barefoot across a natural floor?
 That feeling of warmth, grounding, and authentic material?
 This is exactly the experience that handmade terracotta tiles bring – not just as a surface covering, but as an integral part of a room with soul.